ay-lab/HiCtrans/ReadMe.md

         --seB=SEB
                 Extend +(ve) bp of the 3' HMM segment border of chromosome B for breakpoint identification.
 Default 100Kb.

+        --precheck=PRECHECK
+                Precheck option will help to restrict HiCtrans search only to chromosome combinations with significant max interaction compared to mean non-zero count value.
+[Default 1.
+Lower value will increase stringency]

         -h, --help
                 Show this help message and exit